-The 2022/23 audit should start after the unaudited accounts have been published by 31st May 2023.
-Grant Thornton will conclude their audit of the accounts, their value for money review and present their Annual Audit Report to Audit Committee in time for the statutory deadline of 30th September 2023.
+The 2022/23 audit starts after the unaudited accounts have been published by 31st May 2023.
+Grant Thornton will conclude their audit of the accounts by the 30th November 2023 and the Auditor's Annual Report on Value for Money arrangements will be provided by the 31st December 2023.